-NOTE: While the ODLSS District Representative may not unilaterally reject or "veto" an IEP team's decision, they must ensure robust data has been collected to support a decision for one hundred percent removal of a student from a general education setting.
-The ODLSS District Representative is also the appropriate representative to commit the District and its resources to separate day school and residential settings.
+NOTE: While the ODLSS District Representative may not unilaterally reject or "veto" an IEP team's decision, they must ensure robust data has been collected to support a decision for 100% removal of a student from a general education setting.
+The district is ultimately responsible to ensure FAPE is provided.
+The ODLSS District Representative is also the appropriate representative to commit the district and its resources to separate day school and residential settings.

-Placement in a non-public separate day or residential school is appropriate only if the IEP team determines, based on data and other relevant information, that the nature or severity of a student's academic or functional (e.g., social-emotional, behavioral, or transitional) needs due to their disability (i.e., regardless of disability classification) are such that education within the CPS system, with the use of special education, related services, and supplementary aids and services, cannot be satisfactorily achieved.
-As with all IEP decisions, placement (including, but not limited to, separate day school or residential placements) may not be determined prior to an IEP meeting or without parent/guardian input.42 student's IEP.
-The duration of a student's placement in a separate day or residential school will depend upon the student's individual needs as determined by the IEP team.
+Placement in a non-public separate day or residential school is appropriate only if the IEP team determines, based on data and other relevant information, that the nature or severity of a student's academic or functional (e.g., social-emotional, behavioral, or transitional) needs due to their disability (i.e., regardless of current disability classification) are such that education within the CPS system, with the use of special education, related services, and supplementary aids and services, cannot be satisfactorily achieved.
+As with all IEP decisions, placement (including, but not limited to, separate day school or residential placements) may not be determined prior to an IEP meeting or without parent/guardian input.69

 The separate day or residential school must provide all special education and related services and all educational accommodations and supports in accordance with the IEP and at no cost to the parents/guardians.
-CPS retains responsibility for the continued development, review, and revision of the
+CPS retains responsibility for the continued development, review, and revision of the student's IEP.
+The duration of a student's placement in a separate day or residential school will depend upon the student's individual needs as determined by the IEP team.